 - Development and Refinement – Market information helps determine the ideal product features and benefits.
 Perceptions around the product name, logo, packaging, pricing, and key selling features are also explored.

 - Testing – During this critical phase, The DRG tests one or several product prototypes with potential buyers.
-For additional information on how we design and implement customized product testing research, you can view and download The DRG’s Product Testing Considerations.

 - Validation – Research confirms and validates the product prior to launch.
 Market information is used to develop the go-to-market strategy.